 Other women who returned rapidly integrated back into American society, with the exception of a handful who sustained permanent disabilities, mostly due to the tuberculosis common on the warfront.
 Female veterans continued to maintain close contact with one another, and formed their own organization when denied admittance to the Veterans of Foreign Wars and other groups recognized by Congress.

-How did World War I influence the right of women to vote in the United States?
-In the rest of the world?
+How did World War I influence the right of women to vote?

 Summoned to participate in war industries and sustain their families all on their own, women around the world used the conflict to achieve longstanding demands for full citizenship.
 Australia, Canada, Denmark, Finland, Germany, Great Britain, New Zealand, Norway, Russia, Sweden, and ten other countries enfranchised females before America.

 The country that had long patted itself on the back as the vanguard of liberal democracy found itself in the rear.

 The United States was late to both the war and women’s suffrage.
 Once President Woodrow Wilson endorsed both causes, he told the U.S. Senate in September 1918 that the vote was vital to the “realization of the objects for which the war is being fought.”
 How could America lead the free world if it was behind everyone else?

 The president reminded the Senate that “This war could not have been fought, either by the other nations engaged or by America, if it had not been for the services of the women,—services rendered in every sphere,—not merely in the fields of effort in which we have been accustomed to see them work, but wherever men have worked and upon the very skirts and edges of the battle itself.”

 The Hello Girls were part of this story.
 The pioneers who served “upon the very skirts” of the battle help set a new standard of citizenship for women.
 They accepted the harshest responsibility of democracy: placing one’s life in danger when necessary to defend the republic.